reallygoodsoftware/h1rails/readme.md

 ## Batteries Included

-- As well as simpler defaults, H1 Rails also includes a comprehensive set of UI patterns that cover frontend-only things like icons and tooltips, but also integrated (frontend + backend) patterns like modals and toasts.
+- H1 Rails also includes a comprehensive set of UI patterns that cover frontend-only things like icons and tooltips, but also integrated (frontend + backend) patterns like modals and toasts.
 For example:
     - Show a toast message by setting `flash[:toasts]` in your controller.
     - Load a view inside a modal by simply adding `before_action :renders_in_modal` to your controller.
     - Connect Dropzone on the frontend to ActiveStorage on the backend for beautiful, parallel file uploads.